PublishedResearch projectExperimental comparison

 - When do people hold present-day groups responsible for harms committed by earlier members of those groups?

-- Evidence / design
+- Data / design

 - Experimental designs comparing past harm, perceived group continuity, present benefit or harm, and blame judgments.